Egypt says seven people remain on hijacked plane

 He declined to identify the hijacker.
 Egyptian state TV had earlier named a passenger as the hijacker but his colleague later told Reuters he was one of the victims.

-Egypt is sending a plane to Cyprus to pick up stranded passengers, some of whom had been travelling from Alexandria to Cairo for connecting flights abroad.
+Egypt is sending a plane to Cyprus to pick up stranded passengers, some of whom had been traveling from Alexandria to Cairo for connecting flights abroad.

 (Reporting by Lin Noueihed; Editing by Angus MacSwan)